mrunalpendem123/Think/README.md

 A: Yes!
 Deploy on your own servers.
 You'll still use Venice/Parallel APIs, but can add your own privacy layers.

 **Q: What about chat history?**
-A: Optional.
-If enabled, it's stored in *your* Redis instance, not ours.
-You control retention.
+A: Chat history is stored encrypted in your browser's IndexedDB.
+It never leaves your device and you can export/import for backup.

 **Q: Is it free?**
 A: The software is open source and free.
 Venice AI and Parallel AI charge for API usage.